twoyoung/Car-Rental-Web-App/README.md

 ## current bug that hasn't been fixed
-* when editting the information of customer/staff/car, have to edit the required field first to enable to submit button
+* when editting the information of customer/staff/car, user have to click and edit the required field first to enable to submit button
 * function for filter on customer dashboard and list icon on the header hasn't been achieved yet due to the limit of time